A List of Pro-Choice Resources for Nebraskans

 Judicial Bypass is one potential option for minors that find themselves with an unwanted pregnancy.
 A judicial bypass is defined as “a court order that allows you to have an abortion without getting permission from a parent or guardian,” according to the ACLU of Nebraska’s page "Young Nebraskans Seeking an Abortion."
 Keep in mind that this option does not seem to be a simple process and may not work for everyone.
 Follow the previous link to learn which steps you need to take to exercise your reproductive rights.

 People that struggle financially will find it even more difficult to obtain the reproductive healthcare they need.
 The National Network of Abortion Funds is a group of donors who support people that wish to access abortion services.
-If you need financial assistance for an abortion and would like to see if The NNAF may be able to you.
+If you need financial assistance for an abortion and would like to see if The NNAF can help you, click here.
 Elevated Access is a non-profit organization that uses volunteer pilots to transport people who need abortions or gender-affirming care across the United States at no cost.
 If you’d like to learn more about their services, click here.
 If you’d like to support them in any way (this doesn’t necessarily mean donations!), click here.

 But what can I do?